dogoncouch/logdissect/docs/CONTRIBUTING.md

 All new modules should be based on the `dev` branch.
 New modules usually don't require any editing of existing files (except `__init__.py` files), so conflicts shouldn't be much of an issue.
 Get in touch beforehand if you need to change other existing files for your module, or if you want to add to `logdissect.utils`.

+Code should run with both Python 2 and 3.
 Coding style should be as simple and readable as possible.
 Variable names should tell you exactly what a variable does.
-Avoid one-liners; equivalent blocks of code are usually easier to read.
+Use four spaces for indentation (no tabs), and avoid one-liners; equivalent blocks of code are usually easier to read.

 ### Parser Modules
 Creating a parser module is as simple as coming up with a regular expression, and some fields for it to parse.
 Parse modules are not limited to built-in fields; any field names can be defined.
 There is an example blank parser in `logdissect/parsers/blank.py`.
 Set the `datestamp_type` attribute for automatic date stamp conversion, which is required for merging and sorting logs.
 The options for `datestamp_type` are as follows: